PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair.md

 ***These programs are still in development.
 They are not yet available to the public.
 The documentation here is preliminary and may change.***

-The Max Lair programs (also known as "Serial AutoDA") are program that plays and shiny-hunts the Dynamax Adventures.
-It is the to [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair).
+The Max Lair programs (also known as "Serial AutoDA") are programs that play and shiny-hunt the Dynamax Adventures.
+They are the successor to [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair).

 The AutoDA programs will: